CybOXProject/cyboxproject.github.io/documentation/regex-support/index.md

 syntax, library, or software required to properly evaluate it (e.g., “PCRE v8.32” or “Java 1.6”).
 By setting the `@regex_syntax` attribute, the author accepts any adverse effects caused by the deviation with respect to interoperability and compatibility.
-Omitting this attribute or setting it with an empty value declares alignment with CybOX Language Specification.
+Omitting this attribute or setting it with an empty value declares alignment with the [CybOX Language Specification](http://cyboxproject.github.io/releases/2.1/).